sindresorhus/sindresorhus.github.com/source/content/apps/camera-preview.md

 - Takes photos without the countdown.
 - Photos are saved to the file system, not hidden inside the app.
 - The window can be made to always stay on top of other windows.
+- Capture and copy photo in a single action.
 - Made by an indie developer that listens to users.

 #### How is this better than QuickTime? {#quicktime}